 - Extensive continuing professional development including training on inner child work, chronic illness, DID, eating disorders and working with suicidal thoughts.

-In addition to my private practice I work as a volunteer for a general counselling service in Oxford and for a homeless charity in Banbury, working with young people.
-I have also worked for a charity helping survivors of abuse.
+In addition to my private practice I have worked as a volunteer for a homeless charity, working with young people and for a charity helping survivors of sexual abuse.

 Prior to being a counsellor I worked in Human Resources for many years.
 This has given me a special insight into the stresses and strains of work life and issues in the workplace such as bullying and stress.
 I am also well-equipped to help anyone who would like to change career.